 The Hot Springs Area Cultural Alliance in collaboration with Visit Hot Springs is sponsoring Disfarmer, a photography exhibit of the work of Mike Disfarmer in the main concourse of the Hot Springs Convention Center as a part of Arts & The Park.
-The exhibit is free and will remain on display throughout the summer of 2022.
+The film A Portrait of America, Disfarmer will screen November 5, at 11am in room 201.
+Both the exhibit and the film are free and the public is invited.

 The exhibit is made of 30 reproductions of the photos taken by Mike Disfarmer, a native of Heber Springs, AR, who was renown for his notable and profound use of light to capture the raw intensity of his subjects through studio portraiture.
 Disfarmer operated a studio in the small town of Heber Springs from 1917 until the1950s.
 His work has since received international recognition and come to define an approach for capturing character and personality.